questrail/taffmat/README.rst

   file format composed of the following:

   * a data file containing A/D (analog to digital) converted data.
-The file is binary formatwith the extension dat.
+The file is binary format with the extension dat.
   * a header file containing information such as recording conditions.
 The file is in text format with the extension hdr.

 TAFFmat is a trademark of Teac Corporation.